-There always the question around the scuba diving fins, like what is the difference between the split fin vs full fin and does one have the advantage over the other.
-The full fin is as known as the paddle fins, blade fins and of course the full foot fins.
+There is always the question around the scuba diving fins, like what is the difference between the split fin to the full fin, and does one have the advantage over the other.
+The full fin is as known as the paddle fins, blade fins, and of course the full foot fins.

 There are three main attributes of scuba diving fins.
-These are.
+These are as follows.

 With the split fins having a split in the middle, they met with less resistance, and therefore less fatigue.
 The split design gives snorkelers a more robust kick with less effort.

 The improved efficiency comes from the water flowing through the middle of the slit which improves speed.
 Their efficiency makes up for any limits inform that more novice users may have.